derin242/E-Bazaar-Writeup/README.md

 # 🚩 E-Bazaar: ISSessions FantasyCTF 2026 Write-up
 **Author:** Derin Ozturk
-**Role:** CTF Developer | 2nd Year Cyber Security Student, Sheridan College
+**Role:** CTF Developer | Cyber Security Student, Sheridan College
 **Category:** Web Exploitation

 ---

 ## Background
 The **E-Bazaar** was a spotlight challenge for the 2026 ISSessions FantasyCTF.
 Despite being my favorite challange out of all the challanges I've made, it remained unsolved by the end of the event.
-This write-up explores the three distinct web vulnerabilities required to "piece together" the 3-part flag.
+This write-up explores the three distinct web vulnerabilities required to piece together the 3-part flag.

 ![Challange Banner](https://github.com/user-attachments/assets/2182e93f-d2bf-4b1c-ad0f-a4db56c515c9)